Sticky bomb: Development

-Some sort of flexible bag was required to contain an explosive gel so that it did not matter how the bomb landed on the target.
-However, a flexible bag was found to be difficult to throw and trials had not been satisfactory.
-Discussions of the problem in Macrae's office were overheard by Gordon Norwood, a master printer who Macrae had recruited from his former magazine publishing employer, but he was not directly working on the weapon.
-Norwood suggested that what was needed was a frangible container.
-He obtained a 150 W light bulb with which to demonstrate his point: a spherical glass flask inside a sock of woven wool, rigid when thrown, but on contact the glass broke and the bomb deformed to the required shape.
-Experiments with glass flasks filled with cold porridge confirmed that this was the way to go.
+Gordon Norwood, a master printer who recruited Macrae from his former magazine publishing employer, suggested a frangible container was needed to contain an explosive gel.
+He obtained a 150-Watt light bulb to demonstrate that a spherical glass flask inside a sock of woven wool would be rigid when thrown.
+Upon contact, the glass would break and the bomb would deform to the required shape.
+Experiments with glass flasks filled with cold porridge confirmed this was a viable solution.

-The grenade needed a delay for the thrower to get clear, so the woollen sock was covered in a sticky substance ensuring that the bomb stayed in place for a few seconds before detonating.
+The grenade needed a delay for the thrower to get clear, so the woollen sock was covered in a sticky substance, ensuring the bomb stayed in place immediately prior to denotation.
 Having covered the bomb in glue, a non-sticky handle was required.
-In the handle, a delay fuse was ignited by releasing a sprung lever so that a five second time delay started as the grenade left the thrower's hand (just like the levers found on a conventional Mills bomb type hand grenade).
+In the handle, a delay fuse was ignited by releasing a sprung lever so that a five-second time delay started as the grenade was thrown, similar to those on a conventional Mills bomb-type hand grenade.

-Macrae's tin of birdlime was labelled with a large letter K and an indication that tin came from Stockport but with no more clues as to the manufacturer.
-Macrae got on a train to Stockport and there found a taxi driver who took him to Kay Brothers Ltd. The company's chief chemist was soon working on the problem of a suitable adhesive and within a matter of weeks the problem was solved to Macrae's satisfaction.
+Macrae had a tin of birdlime labelled with a large letter K and an indication that the tin came from Stockport, but with no more clues as to the manufacturer.
+Macrae got the train to Stockport and found a taxi driver who took him to Kay Brothers Ltd. The company's chief chemist worked on the problem of a suitable adhesive and within weeks the problem was solved to Macrae's satisfaction.